 What Should I do Before I Apply?

 Create an account through Account Access, an online student aid management tool operated by American Education Services, a division of PHEAA.
-You will be redirected to this site during the FAFSA® process, so creating an account now will cut down on what you need to do in the future.
+You will be redirected to this site during the Free Application for Federal Student Aid (FAFSA®) process, so creating an account now will cut down on what you need to do in the future.

 Here's some information that you'll want to have ready.